 Indiana DCS has four program components to assist eligible youth with developing independent living skills and gaining interdependence.
-Below is the description of each program component and the pathways a youth may take once their case plan changes to APPLA.
+Below is the description of each program component

 • Budget 1: Older Youth Services (ONLY)

 Older Youth Services starts at age 16 for youth in traditional foster care placements.
 Services are provided based on where the youth is placed.